RealZST/DRL-based_UAV_Motion_Planning/README.md

 I have made revisions to several files (such as sitl.launch, models, worlds, etc.) in [gazebo_simulator](https://github.com/amov-lab/Prometheus/tree/main/Simulator/gazebo_simulator) to accommodate DRL training. `gazebo_simulator` that I used has been uploaded here for your reference.

 # How to run
+* Run the command in the terminal `roslaunch prometheus_gazebo sitl.launch`
+* Run train.py